thealphaversion/shorthands/README.md

-# shorthands-backend
+# shorthands

-The backend service for shorthands - An open source service to help new recurits navigate company specific acronyms and other terms.
+An open source service to help new recurits navigate company specific acronyms and other terms.

 star this repo :star:

 ## why?

 I came across this tweet by

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">When onboarding new team members, please define acronyms.<br>Spoiler alert: we have no idea what they mean and we&#39;re often too anxious to speak up (especially in a group setting).</p>&mdash; Emma Bostian 🐞 (@EmmaBostian) <a href="https://twitter.com/EmmaBostian/status/1293093657336336384?ref_src=twsrc%5Etfw">August 11, 2020</a></blockquote>

 and this reply to the tweet

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I see this happen way too much.
 An engineer on my team actually created a web app for the company called IDK where you can search terms.
 He did that when he first started!</p>&mdash; Ryan Burgess (@burgessdryan) <a href="https://twitter.com/burgessdryan/status/1293225318002515969?ref_src=twsrc%5Etfw">August 11, 2020</a></blockquote>

 and I thought that a solution to this could be helpful to people and it's a good way for me to practice.